beck1888/hs-progress-countdown/README.md

 ## Acknowledgments

 Emojis used in this project are provided by [Twemoji](https://twemoji.twitter.com/), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Usages include but may not be limited to the following: favicon, flag emoji

 Sound Effect of clock ticking by [freesound_community](https://pixabay.com/users/freesound_community-46691455/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=76043) from [Pixabay](https://pixabay.com/sound-effects//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=76043)